apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Tax and Shipping Options

 Depending on where your business is registered, the tax rate can be set by you.
 You can also add shipping rules, including different destinations with different amounts and a **free shipping minimum**.
-Chopin also support discount function, and you can offer percentage or dollar value off for all of your products or just for certain categories.
+Chopin also supports discount function, and you can offer percentage or dollar value off for all of your products or just for certain categories.

 <img src="/images/blog/order-summary.png" class="post-img">